 Michael Dahlem's science pages

-After my Master's thesis, which focused on the absorption of X-ray emission in Galactic neutral hydrogen gas, most of my research deals with gaseous halos of spiral galaxies.
+Since finishing my Master's thesis, which focused on the absorption of X-ray emission in Galactic neutral hydrogen gas, most of my research has dealt with the effects of massive star formation on the ambient interstellar medium, in particular with gaseous halos of spiral galaxies.

-I am particularly interested in finding out what level of star formation can lead to the creation of halos, i.e. initiate disk-halo interactions.
+The specific area where most of my work was done in in finding out what level of star formation can lead to the creation of halos, i.e. that can initiate disk-halo interactions.

 Some observations of starburst galaxies and their environments led to the detection of interesting variable sources.